paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-201-victim-rights-compensation-and-assistance.md

 (6) **Source other than this Fund** — The term “source other than this Fund” means all collateral sources, including life insurance, pension funds, death benefit programs, payments by Federal, State, or local governments (including payments from the September 11th Victim Compensation Fund ([49 U.S.C.
 40101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim) note)), and court awarded compensation related to the act of international terrorism that gave rise to a claimant’s final judgment.
 The term “entitled or scheduled to receive” in subsection (d)(3)(B)(i) includes any potential recovery where that person or their representative is a party to any civil or administrative action pending in any court or agency of competent jurisdiction in which the party seeks to enforce the judgment giving rise to the application to the Fund.

-(7) **State sponsor of terrorism** — The term “state sponsor of terrorism” means a country the government of which the Secretary of State has determined, for purposes of [section 4605(j) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), [section 2371 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371&num=0&edition=prelim), [section 2780 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2780&num=0&edition=prelim), or any other provision of law, is a government that has repeatedly provided support for acts of international terrorism.
+(7) **State sponsor of terrorism** — The term “state sponsor of terrorism” means a country the government of which the Secretary of State has determined, for purposes of section 4605(j) 1 of title 50, [section 2371 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371&num=0&edition=prelim), [section 2780 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2780&num=0&edition=prelim), or any other provision of law, is a government that has repeatedly provided support for acts of international terrorism.

 (8) **United States person** — The term “United States person” means a natural person who has suffered an injury arising from the actions of a foreign state for which the foreign state has been determined not to be immune from the jurisdiction of the courts of the United States under section 1605A or section 1605(a)(7) (as such section was in effect on January 27, 2008) of title 28 or is eligible to make a claim under subsection (c)(2)(B) or subsection (c)(2)(C).